maudeve-it/ILI9XXX-XPT2046-STM32/4-CALIBRATION/README.md

 Register the new values into "z_touch_XPT2046.h" file (in the "CALIBRATION PARAMETERS" section)

-Test the new cailbration with the Touch_TestDrawing() finction.
+Test the new cailbration with the Touch_TestDrawing() function above indicated.
 You could also try to directly change the calibration parameters for a final fine tuning.

-When you are satisfied with the touch/grapichs alignement, keep the z_touch_XPT2046.h file for the next projects with your sensor.<br>
+When you are satisfied with the touch/graphics alignement, keep the z_touch_XPT2046.h file for the next projects with your sensor.<br>
 <br>
 <br>